giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 myquestion: Do we also know beforehand that the port is open or close?
 I think not because that defeats the functionality of determining if a port is open or not.
-We sent a TCP request with syn flag to a port, then that port will either reply a RST flag or SYN/ACK flag or no reply at all.
-RST flag for a port closed.
-SYN/ACK for a port that's open.
-No reply for when port is behind firewall